Montréal’s biggest sports venues

 Auditorium de Verdun

-Constructed in 1938, the Verdun Auditorium is an arena located in the Montréal neighbourhood of Verdun.
+Constructed in 1938, the Auditorium de Verdun is an arena located in the Montréal neighbourhood of Verdun.
 While primarily used for hockey, the venue has also hosted other sporting events (such as basketball and wrestling) and concerts (Nirvana played here!).
 In recent years, $42 million renovations have ensured facility upgrades, as well as a restoration of the brick façade.

 Maximum capacity: 4,114